FDA 510(k) for Israeli Startups: Complete Guide to Clearance

 The entire 510(k) process centers on one document: your predicate device selection.
 The predicate is an existing FDA-cleared device that is similar to yours in intended use AND technological characteristics.
 Your job is to prove your device is "substantially equivalent" - same intended use, same or improved safety/effectiveness, no new questions of safety.

 Choosing the right predicate is 50% of the work.
 If the predicate is too similar to an older technology, the FDA may question why your device isn't obviously better.
 If it's too different, the FDA may reject "substantial equivalence" and push you to the De Novo pathway (slower, more expensive).
-Most Israeli MedTech startups hire FDA regulatory consultants specifically for predicate selection — it's worth the $15-30K.
+Most Israeli MedTech startups hire FDA regulatory consultants specifically for predicate selection - it's worth the scope tailored.

 The 510(k) submission package